vitormarkis/buzzvels-todo/technical-decisions.md

 - To improve the user experience while user is waiting the tasks to be fetched from the server, I've implemented **tasks skeletons** to be displayed when tasks haven't been retrevied yet.
 - For straightforward actions like removing an end date from a task, there is straightforward confirmation method.
-- More significant actions like deleting a task, there is a dedicated modal that provides the user with details of the action they are about to take.
+- For more significant actions like deleting a task, there is a dedicated modal that provides details for the user of the action they are about to take.

 ### Code good practices
 I've implemented an abstraction to manage the cache mutations: